NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/script-runner-guide.rst

 Converting the spreadsheet to JSON and vice-versa
 =================================================

-From time to time the spreadsheet that defines how the Fairfax files are ingested will changed based on new information.
+From time to time the spreadsheet that defines how the files are ingested will changed based on new information.
 When this happens, the json file found at ``core/src/main/resources/default-fairfax-import-parameters.json`` needs updating to reflect the changes in the source spreadsheet.